 Is Now a Good Time to Buy a Home?
 Ask Yourself These Questions First

 1. Do I qualify for a home loan?
-Today’s guidelines for most mortgages require at least four things of a potential lendee.
-Check to see if you have the following things when you’re ready to apply for a home loan:
+Most mortgage guidelines require at least four things of potential lendees.
+Check to see if you have everything in order before you apply for a home loan:

 a) Sufficient, verified available funds for the required down payment and closing costs.